easydigitaldownloads/edd-gravity-forms-checkout/readme.txt

 * Compatible with Easy Digital Downloads 2.6
 * Fixed: Purchase quantity is now properly handled
 * Fixed: Removed deprecated `get_currentuserinfo()` function
+* Fixed: Empty payments being created that have no customer details

 = 1.4.1 on February 17, 2016 =
 * Update the "EDD Price ID" label to be more accurately called "EDD Price ID or Name"